dvopalecky/discovery/src/discovery/docs/index.md

 <div class="paticka-wide" markdown>
 <hr>
-Discovery nauč svého kamaráda, aby to i on uměl naučit svého kamaráda!
+Teach Discovery to your friend so they can teach it to their friend!
-<p class="print-only">listopad 2024</p>
+<p class="print-only">November 2024</p>
 </div>